Downy mildew of cucurbits

 Symptoms of the disease are confined

-to the leaves, where these appear in form of angular lesions.
+to the leaves, where they appear in the form angular lesions.
 Under favorable

-on become chlorotic and nectrotic.
-At this stage plant cell dies and curled-up.
+on become chlorotic and necrotic.
+At this stage, the plant cell dies and curls-up.

-This stage is marked as ‘wildfire’ because of burned appearance of foliage.
-Although,
+This stage is marked as ‘wildfire’ because of the burned appearance of foliage.
+Although the fructifications are not infected, however, heavy loss in yield occurs because

 Pathogen

 on the tip.
 The sporangium has an apical papilla.
-Surface of sporangium is
+The surface of the sporangium is

 finely decorated.
 Sexual reproduction in this fungus is rare (Colucci et al.,